 The code transfers the continuum on a coarse mesh, needed for speed in evaluating photo-interaction rates, and on a fine mesh, needed for automatic treatment of line overlap.
 The coarse continuum is the one given in output from the save continuum command and it includes all the components shown in Figure 16.2.
-The fine continuum gives a normalized attenuated incident continuum and does not include diffuse emission from the cloud.
+The fine continuum is designed to account for line transfer.
+It shows a normalized attenuated incident continuum and does not include continuous emission or absorption from the cloud.
 This multi-grid approach is needed to combine precision and speed.
-This command will output the transmission coefficient, $I{transmitted}/I{incident}$ , for the fine continuum.
+This command reports the line transmission coefficient, $I{transmitted}/I{incident}$, for the fine continuum.

 The resulting output will be huge if the entire fine continuum is saved.
 The command accepts a range option to limit the size of the output file.
 If the keyword range appears then the lower and upper limits to the range of the fine continuum must be entered.
-The command also accepts a units option, described on 170, to change the units used in the specified energy range, and in resulting output.
+The command also accepts a units option, described on 171, to change the units used in the specified energy range, and in resulting output.